ropnop/go-windapsearch/README.md

   -u, --username string   The full username with domain to bind with (e.g. 'ropnop@lab.example.com' or 'LAB\ropnop')
                            If not specified, will attempt anonymous bind -p, --password string   Password to use.
-If not specified, will be prompted for --port int          Port to connect to (if non standard) --secure            Use LDAPS.
+If not specified, will be prompted for --hash string       NTLM Hash to use instead of password (i.e. pass-the-hash --ntlm              Use NTLM auth (automatic if hash is set) --port int          Port to connect to (if non standard) --secure            Use LDAPS.
 This will not verify TLS certs, however. (default: false) --full              Output all attributes from LDAP